Lsquared13/dappbot-api-lambda/README.md

-  "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>", "Web3URL": "<STRING: The URL at which to access an Eximchain or Ethereum node>", "GuardianURL": "<STRING: The URL of the Guardian instance to use for this Dapp>", "State": "<STRING: One of the states listed below describing the state of the Dapp>" }
+  "ContractAddr": "<STRING: The address which hosts the contract for the Dapp>", "Web3URL": "<STRING: The URL at which to access an Eximchain or Ethereum node>", "GuardianURL": "<STRING: The URL of the Guardian instance to use for this Dapp>", "State": "<STRING: One of the states listed below describing the state of the Dapp>", "Tier": "<STRING: One of the tiers listed below for the Dapp>" }
 ```